cobuildlab/project-qa-docs/README.md

 - If the Issue is estimated to be longer than 2 days, it needs to be splitted.
 - If the Issues doesn't have the specification completed, it needs to be completed.
 - If the Issues doesn't have the technical specification completed, it needs to be completed.
+- If the Issue requires a UI and it doesn't have it

+### 2.2.
+Test Case

+- Use the Wiki to define Business processes that need to be tested.